ChronoFare/Music_Therapy_FYP/Progress Report.md

  ## Week 6 (19 April- 23 April 2021)

- - [ ] Created a new save method to save name, and time of game
+ - [x] Created a new save method to save name, and time of game
- - [ ] make game graphics more crisp
+ - [x] make game graphics more crisp using TextMeshPro, so no more blurry images/text/buttons.

 input name
 find name file (on value change)